Introduction

 Prettier is an opinionated code formatter.
 Based on customizable rules it parses your project files and enforces a consistent code style.

-In this blogpost I am going to describe how to run Prettier with ESLint.
+In this blog post I am going to describe how to run Prettier with ESLint.

 Project setup